dlurton/anode/README.md

 - Declare references to objects (something like `anObjectReference:SomeClass*`)
 - Pass any type by reference
 - Function overloading
-- Generate "object_init" which initializes fields to their defaults
 - Member functions
 - Member access levels (`private`, `public`, `protected` etc)
 - Constructors